luwzko/prometheus/backend/README.md

 - Pydantic
 - Requests

-No external agent libraries (LangChain, OpenAI SDK, etc.) — built using only `requests` for API calls and `fastapi` for the web interface.
+No external agent libraries (LangChain, OpenAI SDK, etc.) â€” built using only `requests` for API calls and `fastapi` for the web interface.